ArmyaAli/Mushroom_Bot/README.md

       - !ud *query* -> Search urbandictionary.com
       - !random -> grabs a random image off of flickr
       - !random *search_token* -> grabs a random image off of flickr related to the search_token
-  - Music Player (IN PROGRESS -> MIGRATING AWAY FROM USING discord-music-player library used in my previous bot and writing my own youtube scraper with a spotify playlist scraper...)
+  - Music Player
       - !play *songname* -> Plays a song!
 This also supports queuing up a spotify playlist!
 (WORKING)
-      - !queue -> returns all the songs in the queue listed out for you!
-(NOT WORKING)
+      - !queue -> returns the next 10 sonds in the music queue
-      - !resume/pause -> plays/resumes the currently playing song (NOT WORKING)
+      - !resume/pause -> plays/resumes the currently playing song
-      - !skip -> skips the current song in the queue (NOT WOKRING)
+      - !skip -> skips the current song in the queue
-      - !stop -> Stops playing the song and exits the voice channel (WORKING)
+      - !stop -> Stops playing the song and exits the voice channel
-        - THINGS I WANT TO ADD
+      - !clearq -> clears the music queue however keeps the current song playing
+        - TODO
             - !loop - will loop a single song
             - !play - add soundcloud support and youtube playlist support
             - !skip *songs to skip ahead*